cycle/docs/basic/quick-start.md

 $t->run();
 ```

-You can immediatelly dump your entity to see newly generated primary key:
+You can immediatelly dump the object to see newly generated primary key:

 ```php
 print_r($u);